-You will see the term multiple a lot in this article.
-We calculate the profit for the business using SDE (Sellers discretionary earnings) using this formula:
+You will see the term “multiple” a lot in this article.
+That is referring to a multiple of the business’s profit.
+We use that multiple to determine the valuation, or list price, for the business.
+We calculate the profit for the business using SDE (Seller’s Discretionary Earnings) using this formula:

-The profit of your business is calculated as = Total Sale – Cost of Goods Sold – Expenses + Owners Wage
+SDE = Total Sales – Cost of Goods Sold – Expenses + Owners Wages/Benefits

-We Analyzed 712 Businesses From 6 Business Models
+We Analyzed 2,543 Businesses With 7 Different Business Models

 - Advertising – a website monetized through ads or affiliate offers

 - Ecommerce – traditional Ecommerce stores, drop-shipping and digital products

 - Ecommerce FBA – a storefront on Amazon, including businesses that hold inventory through Amazon FBA or ship inventory themselves or through other means.

 - Lead Generation – websites monetized through selling leads

 - Service – websites monetized through providing a service